veprbl/libepecur/README.md

 Utilities
 =========

 There are several utilities shipped with the library.
-For each and every invocation syntax is ./util_name data_file -g geometry_file

 axial_shift
 -----------